iures/lego/docs/content/Theming/02_declarative_syntax.md

 @description

 Theming in angular material uses classes to apply an intention group to a given component.
-Most components in Angular Material support intention classes as expected, including:
+Most components in Crowdtap CT support intention classes as expected, including:

 - md-button